-Welcome to Livery Schools Link Privacy Notice.
+Welcome to Privacy Notice.

-Livery Schools Link (collectively referred to as "LSL", "we", "us" or "our" in this privacy notice) respect your privacy and are committed to protecting your personal data.
+We respect your privacy and are committed to protecting your personal data.
 This privacy notice will inform you how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

 This privacy notice is provided in a layered format so you can click through to the specific areas set out below.
 Alternatively you can download a pdf version of the policy here.
 Please also use the Glossary to understand the meaning of some of the terms used in this privacy notice.